City of Mist

 City of Mist is an urban fantasy neo-noir detective tabletop role-playing game (RPG) designed by Amít Moshe and published by Son of Oak Game Studio.
-The game is set in a modern-day metropolis where ordinary people of all walks of life become modern-day reincarnations of myths, legends, and fairy tales, gaining magical powers and abilities.
+The game is set in a modern-day metropolis where ordinary people of all walks of life become modern-day reincarnations of myths, legends, or fairy tales, gaining magical powers and abilities.

 The game's narrative driven engine is partially based on the Powered by the Apocalypse game engine and the tag system featured in free RPG Lady Blackbird.
 The cinematic tone of the game is inspired by film noir and detective graphic novels as well as street-level detective superhero TV shows.

 Publication history

 Crowdfunding for the original game was launched on Kickstarter in 2016 which generated 1,762 backers, raising $104,313, or nearly $90,000 over its original $14,000 goal.
 It was then released in 2017.
 Amit Moshe was inspired to design City of Mist after writing a modern retelling of Cú Chulainn.
 In 2018, the game was picked up by publishing partner Modiphius Entertainment.

 The original release contained the rules in a single Core Book.
 A subsequent 2019 release reorganized the rules into two separate rulebooks, the Player's Guide and the Master of Ceremonies' Toolkit, in an effort to make the game's literature less "daunting for new players" and "more accessible to everyone."
 A second Kickstarter was also launched in 2019 for a new City of Mist Starter Box which was then released as a standalone product in November 2020.
 In 2020, support for running the game on Roll20 was released along with an online organized play program.